Your Case Deserves Immediate Attention - Call Hubbs Law Today

 What Is Aggravated Battery on a Pregnant Female?

-In Florida, simple battery occurs when a person intentionally touches or strikes a person against their will.
+In Florida, simple battery occurs when someone intentionally touches or strikes someone against their will.
 It also occurs when a person causes great bodily harm to other people.
 Simple battery is a first-degree misdemeanor.

 Elements of Florida's Aggravated Battery on a Pregnant Woman